-If you are looking for a tour recommendation, you have a wide selection of Grand Canyon South Rim tours offers from Viator.com or Get Your Guide.
-They offer Grand Canyon day trips or a few day’s trip.
+If you are looking for a tour recommendation, you have a wide selection of Grand Canyon South Rim tour offers from Viator.com or Get Your Guide.
+They offer Grand Canyon day trips or a few day’s trips.

 As we mentioned above, a fantastic experience is flying a helicopter over a Grand Canyon.
 The flight takes 45 minutes.
 The views are breathtaking.
 You can see the power and majesty of the Grand Canyon.

 Another tour is a Multi-Stop Guided Tour from Las Vegas (but you can choose from other cities tours, too).
 You can enjoy breathtaking views of the Grand Canyon from the South Rim at Mather Point and Bright Angel.
 It includes also stops at Historic Route 66 in Seligman, Arizona.
 You also have scenic views of the spectacular Southwest Desert and Hoover Dam, so you have exclusive photo opportunities.